Turtle Mountain Indian Reservation: Economy

 In the private sector, it is estimated that there are at least 135 Indian-owned businesses on and around the Turtle Mountain Reservation.
 According to the 2000 census, 8,331 people were living on the Turtle Mountain Reservation with an unemployment rate near 50 percent.
 The estimated 2000 employment force was 5,222, with 2,748 employed and 2,474 unemployed.
 The per capita annual income was near $12,000, and the poverty rate was at 38%.

 According to the Bureau of Indian Affairs, the unemployment rate of the Turtle Mountain Reservation in 2010 was 69.25 percent.
 In that same year, approximately 40 percent of families living on the reservation were living below the poverty line.
 Due to a difficult local labor market, many families had issues relocating from the reservation into nearby cities, resulting in the eventual return of 45 percent of those leaving the reservation.

 Culture

 A herd of 70 bison can be seen on the reservation along Highway 281.
 A white buffalo, which has a lot of significance for the Native Americans, was gifted to the tribe in April 2021.
 The tribe welcomed the birth of a white buffalo calf in June 2022 as it signified a sign of hope that their prayers were being answered.

+In the 21st century, Michif was spoken by some 800 individuals on Turtle Mountain Reservation and in scattered locations in Canada.